-- becoming a newly eligible City of New York employee; - marriage; - birth or adoption of a child; - returning from an approved unpaid leave of absence (employee) taken during the Open Enrollment Period; - · termination of your employment with the City of New York; or - death of participant.

-When you incur one or more of these Qualifying Events, you may enroll in and add dependents to the HCFSA Program or increase your annual contribution.
+- Qualifying Events include: - becoming a newly eligible City of New York employee\; - marriage\; - birth or adoption of a child\; - returning from an approved unpaid leave of absence (employee) taken during the Open Enrollment Period\; - termination of your employment with the City of New York or commencement of an unpaid leave of absence; or - death of participant. - \ When you incur one or more of these Qualifying Events, you may enroll in and add dependents to the HCFSA Program or increase your annual contribution.